-Chocolate is poisonous to dogs; however, the hazard of chocolate to your dog depends on the chocolate type, the amount consumed and the dog's size.
+Chocolate is poisonous to dogs; however, the hazard of chocolate to your dog depends on the type of chocolate, the amount consumed and your dog's size.
 In large enough amounts, chocolate and cocoa products can kill your dog.

 Why not chocolate?

-- A large dog can consume more chocolate than a small dog before it suffers ill effects.
+- A large dog can consume more chocolate than a small dog before suffering ill effects.

 - A small amount of chocolate will probably only give your dog an upset stomach with vomiting or diarrhea.